OSInside/cloud-builder/README.rst

 packages through a messaging API.
 Primarily **rpm** packages but also other package formats like **deb**, **pacman** and alike are possible.

-For more information see: [comming-soon]
+For more information see: https://osinside.github.io/cloud-builder